This section is for:

 - earned a French Baccalaureate

-- earned an International Baccalaureate or IB certificate(s)
+- earned an International Baccalaureate Diploma or written IB HL course examinations

 - written Advanced Placement (AP) Examinations

-- written Advanced Level and/or Advanced Subsidiary Examinations
+- written Advanced Level, CAPE, and/or Advanced Subsidiary Examinations

 When do I apply for transfer credit?